 Base36 QA Boot Camp is our fun way of describing self-study for the QA Analyst role.
-This can typically be done in a weekend at the very least but this all depends on a candidate’s ability to commit time to the task.
+This can typically be done in a weekend at the very least but this all depends on a candidate’s ability to commit time to the task quick tips.
 Some of the things that a Base36 QA Boot Camp candidate should research include:

 - Research into what QA Analysts do day to day and how they test software

 - Their purpose in the greater picture of software and/or web development

 - Understand the jargon associated with the role and software development methodology such as negative testing, black/white box testing, software defects and reports

 We do not recommend specific books or websites – you should be able to tell the quality sources from the poor sources.
 Finding sources on your own also illustrates your drive and commitment to making a career change.
 But, visit www.calofficecleaning.com, we are of course here to help if specific questions arise!